pingidentity/pingidentity-devops-getting-started/docs/deployCompose.md

 # Deploy a simple stack with PingFederate and PingDirectory

 You'll use Docker Compose to deploy a PingFederate and PingDirectory stack.
-The YAML file is located in the [Docker Compose](../11-docker-compose/01-simple-stack) directory.

 ## What you'll do